christophermansour/rena/9-using-a-scrollview/using-ascroll-view/README.md

 using-a-scrollview
 ==================

-Equivalent example of [Using a ListView]
+Equivalent example of [Using a ScrollView]

 -------------------------------------------------------------------------------